Fan labor: Applied arts: Costume construction, tea blending

 In costuming or cosplay, creators assemble and sew costumes that replicate characters or fit with the setting of the target of fannish activity.
 Costuming often goes well beyond basic seamstress and tailoring, and may include developing sophisticated mechanics, such as hydraulics to open and close wings, or complicated manufacturing techniques, such as building Stormtrooper armor from scratch by using vacuum molding and fiberglass application.

 In fandom-inspired tea blends, creators craft unique combinations of teas, herbs, nuts, fruits, and/or spices to produce a blend that typifies a character from TV, film, or comic books or exemplifies their nature, or an aspect of it.
 Fan art is typically involved in the form of a custom designed label.
 NPR reports this started in 2012 and there are now "more than a thousand user-created 'fandom teas'" available.

 Economic theories and models

 Having invested significant amounts of time, most fans provide their creative works for others to enjoy without requiring or requesting monetary compensation.
 Most fans are engaged in an economic model that rewards labor with "credit" such as attribution, notoriety, and good will, rather than money.

-Gift economy

-The most common formal economic model associated with fan labor practices is a gift economy.
-In the social sciences, a gift economy is a society where valuable goods and services are regularly given without any explicit agreement for immediate or future rewards (i.e. no formal quid pro quo exists).
-Ideally, simultaneous or recurring giving serves to circulate and redistribute valuables within the community.

-The gift economy manifests in fan labor practices through the writing and posting of a story (the gift given/exchanged), followed by the reading of the story (gift acceptance, completing the initial exchange), and finally, feedback to the original author and potentially passing the work along or linking to it for others to see (the reciprocal gift given).

-The gift can also be surplus labor made in excess of the labor necessary from the worker, created not for other fans but rather to compel the original media property to notice their indebtedness and do something for the fans in return.
-These gifts are like offerings made to show the original producers that there is a lively fandom for their product, and possibly encourage the producers to make more.
-This was the case with the fans of the Firefly TV series, who engaged in very visible fan activities, such as charity events, "guerrilla marketing" activities, creation of fan videos, and filk in order to successfully convince a studio to green-light a movie sequel to the canceled TV series.

-The organization of a gift economy stands in contrast to a barter economy or a market economy.
-The gift economy of fandom is seen by many fans as a central tenet of "what makes fandom different".